 - DCS: La-7 (OctopusG) – After a successful launch of DCS: I-16, OctopusG is back with the La-7 focused on the highly successful Lavochkin late war fighter.
 This aircraft is expected to release early in 2026.

 - DCS: F6F Hellcat (Eagle Dynamics) – A full fidelity Hellcat simulation is currently in the works from Eagle Dynamics.
 It, alongside a USS Enterprise (CV-6), will be released as part of a drive towards WWII Pacific content.
-Most features are finished, however, flight and damage models are still underway.
-No release date is currently available.
+The aircraft is reportedly being finalized and may arrive soon.

 - DCS: Mirage F1 (Aerges) – Initial release happened on July 21, 2022 with the basic Mirage F1CE version.
 The more capable F1EE was released in early 2023 and the two seat F1BE was released in the autumn.
 Texture updates and system updates were released in 2024.
 The modernized F1M has no ETA but is in progress.